-When the discipline codes call for it, a student who would otherwise be subject to a suspension from attendance as the result of a disciplinary infraction may be placed on in-school suspension for a period not to exceed five school days.
-The student's teachers will be notified that assignments for the period of suspension should be sent to the suspension room.
-The student suspended shall report at the beginning of the scheduled suspension day.
-While in ISS, students must observe the following rules:
+When the discipline codes call for it, a student who would otherwise be subject to a suspension from attendance as the result of a disciplinary infraction may be placed on in-school suspension for a period not to exceed five consecutive school days.
+The student's teachers will be notified that assignments for the period of suspension should be sent to the

-- 1. You must be in your seat by the beginning of first period (fifth period for afternoon half day ISS). - 2.
-You must be prepared to work by necessary classroom supplies. - 3.
-You must sit forward, facing the front, with both feet on the floor and no turning around. - 4.
-No cell phones or electronic devices of any kind (except school Chromebooks) are allowed in the ISS room. - 5.
-All book bags, duffel bags, sacks, etc. are to be left near the ISS monitor's desk. - 6.
-You are not allowed out of your seat unless the monitor grants permission. - 7.
-You are to raise your hand to be recognized by the monitor. - 8.
-Being insubordinate or refusing to do assignments will result in further administrative consequences. - 9.
-You may not sleep or put your head down on the desk. - 10.
-No outside magazines or newspapers are allowed unless assigned by a teacher. - 11.
-You are not to talk, make disturbing noises, write or pass notes or use cell phones. - 12.
-You must have a pre-signed pass to leave ISS for guidance, or other classes (Passes must be verified by phone by the ISS monitor). - 13.
-Full day students will be escorted by the monitor to the cafeteria to eat at the designated time.
-You may bring lunch from home or buy lunch from the cafeteria. - 14.
+- 1. Students must be in their seats by the beginning of first period (fifth period for afternoon half-day ISS). - 2.
+Students must be prepared to work with necessary classroom supplies. - 3.
+No cell phones or electronic devices of any kind (except school Chromebooks) are allowed in the ISS room. - 4.
+All bookbags, duffel bags, sacks, etc. are to be left near the ISS monitor's desk. - 5.
+Students are not allowed out of their seats unless the monitor grants permission. - 6.
+Being insubordinate or refusing to do assignments will result in further disciplinary consequences. - 7.
+Students may not sleep or put their head down on the desk. - 8.
+No outside magazines or newspapers are allowed unless assigned by a teacher. - 9.
+Students are not to talk, make disturbing noises, write or pass notes, or use cell phones. - 10.
+Students must have a pre-signed pass to leave ISS (Passes must be verified by phone by the ISS monitor). - 11.
+Full-day students will be escorted by the monitor to the cafeteria to eat at the designated time.
+Students may bring lunch from home or buy lunch from the cafeteria. - 12.
 Bathroom privilege is not to be abused.
-You must use the bathroom closest to the ISS room. - 15.
-You must use ISS time to do assignments. - 16.
-If you have completed all work, it is your responsibility to remain busy doing: - a. extra work assignments - b. a review of past work - c. reading approved books/periodicals - 17.
-All other school rules and procedures must be followed. - 18.
-Writing on furniture or walls will not be allowed.
-Desks are checked daily. - 19.
-Violation of the above rules will be reported to the administration resulting in additional consequences including possible out-of-school suspension. - 20.
-Students on suspension either in-school or out-of-school may not attend or participate in any school related activity or the day(s) of their suspension.
+Students must use the bathroom closest to the ISS room. - 13.
+Students must use ISS time to do assignments. - 14.
+If students have completed all work, it is their responsibility to remain busy doing: - a.
+Extra Assignments - b.
+Review of Past Work - c.
+Reading Approved Books/Periodicals - 15.
+All other school rules and procedures must be followed.

+- 16. Violation of the above rules will be reported to the administration resulting in additional consequences including possible out-of-school suspension. - 17.
+Students on suspension, either in-school or out-of-school, may not attend or participate in any school-related activity on the day(s) of their suspension.